Yemen govt, separatists sign power-sharing deal

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-RIYADH: Yemen´s internationally recognised government signed a power-sharing deal with southern separatists Tuesday, in a Saudi-brokered initiative to end a conflict simmering within the country´s civil war.
+RIYADH: Yemen’s internationally recognised government signed a Saudi-brokered power-sharing deal with southern separatists on Tuesday, aimed at ending a conflict simmering within the country’s civil war.

 The UN special envoy for Yemen, Martin Griffiths, congratulated the two sides on the deal which he said would propel efforts to end the wider civil war that has devastated the country.

+The clashes between the separatists and government forces, who for years fought on the same side against the Huthis, had raised fears the country could break apart entirely.

-The warring factions in recent weeks held indirect talks mediated by Saudi Arabia in the kingdom´s western city of Jeddah, which culminated in the deal signed in Riyadh.
-Both Yemen´s President Abedrabbo Mansour Hadi and STC leader Aidarous al-Zoubeidi attended the ceremony.
-Analysts said the deal prevented the violent disintegration of Yemen but that secessionist sentiment could resurface in the future.
+The warring factions in recent weeks held indirect talks mediated by Saudi Arabia in the kingdom’s western city of Jeddah, which culminated in the deal signed in Riyadh.
+Both Yemen’s President Abedrabbo Mansour Hadi and STC leader Aidarous al-Zoubeidi attended the ceremony.

-RIYADH: Yemen´s internationally recognised government signed a power-sharing deal with southern separatists Tuesday, in a Saudi-brokered initiative to end a conflict simmering within the country´s civil war.
+RIYADH: Yemen’s internationally recognised government signed a Saudi-brokered power-sharing deal with southern separatists on Tuesday, aimed at ending a conflict simmering within the country’s civil war.

 The UN special envoy for Yemen, Martin Griffiths, congratulated the two sides on the deal which he said would propel efforts to end the wider civil war that has devastated the country.

+The clashes between the separatists and government forces, who for years fought on the same side against the Huthis, had raised fears the country could break apart entirely.

-The warring factions in recent weeks held indirect talks mediated by Saudi Arabia in the kingdom´s western city of Jeddah, which culminated in the deal signed in Riyadh.
-Both Yemen´s President Abedrabbo Mansour Hadi and STC leader Aidarous al-Zoubeidi attended the ceremony.
-Analysts said the deal prevented the violent disintegration of Yemen but that secessionist sentiment could resurface in the future.
+The warring factions in recent weeks held indirect talks mediated by Saudi Arabia in the kingdom’s western city of Jeddah, which culminated in the deal signed in Riyadh.
+Both Yemen’s President Abedrabbo Mansour Hadi and STC leader Aidarous al-Zoubeidi attended the ceremony.